Opening up Open-World Tracking

+Another inherent difficulty with open-world evaluation is dealing with the fact that it is impossible to exhaustively annotate the complete set of objects which should be detected and tracked (by definition, we do not want to penalize trackers for tracking unknown, unannotated objects).
+To tackle this issue, we propose a new evaluation metric called Open-World Tracking Accuracy (OWTA) which naturally decomposes detection and tracking evaluation components allowing the evaluation of tracking accuracy in the setting where extra unannotated object detections are not penalized.
+Such evaluation is enabled by the constraint that proposed objects must be supplied as non-overlapping segmentation masks.

+Armed with our Open-World Tracking benchmark and evaluation methodology, we analyze several methods which have attempted this task but have lacked a common evaluation protocol~\cite{Osep18ICRA, Dave19ICCVW, luiten20WACV}.
+A significant contribution of this paper is our thorough analysis of a wide variety of approaches.
+This analysis leads us to propose an open-world tracking approach which currently performs the best on our Open-World Tracking Benchmark, while also performing very competitively on previous closed-world benchmarks, even though it was not designed or tuned for these.

-In summary, the \textbf{main contribution} of this work is to open up a new direction in vision-based multi-object tracking that goes beyond the current closed-world benchmarks.
-We (i) formalize the Open-World Tracking problem, (ii) devise a suitable recall-based tracking evaluation, and (iii) propose a benchmark that can be used to measure and advance progress.
-Next, (iv) we analyze a number of existing MOT algorithm design paradigms and provide a large collection of simple baselines, based on state-of-the-art approaches for the closed-world setting proposed by the MOT community.
-Our experiments show that current closed-world detectors work surprisingly well for \textit{localizing} even unknown objects.
-However, correctly \textit{tracking} unknown objects over time remains more challenging than known objects.
-Finally, (v) we present a strong baseline which works well for both open- and closed-world tracking.
+In summary, the \textbf{main contribution} of this work is to open up a new direction in vision-based multi-object tracking that goes beyond current closed-world benchmarks.
+We formalize the Open-World Tracking problem, (i) propose a benchmark with a suitable recall-based evaluation to measure progress, (ii) analyze existing design paradigms, providing a large collection of baselines based on state-of-the-art approaches from the closed-world setting, and (iii) present a strong method which works well for both open- and closed-world tracking.
+Our experiments show that closed-world detectors work surprisingly well for \textit{localizing} even unknown objects.
+However, \textit{tracking} unknown objects remains more challenging than known objects.